andresarangopro/eMovie/README.md

 Data: module responsible for Network and Database

-Presentation: this module is responsible for the view using MVVM with jetpack composables and view models
+Presentation: this module is responsible for show UI and interact with the another layers using MVVM with jetpack composables and view models

 Domain: module responsible for Use Cases, entities, Repository